 If you add an image directly to your file—rather than creating an image fill within a shape layer—and want to edit the fill properties, click the image layer in the layers panel or the image itself on the canvas.
 Then, in the inspector under the Fills heading, click the fills icon to access and edit your properties.

 You can apply borders to all layers.
 Shape layers can have multiple borders with various colors, weights, and positions.

 Copy Paste Styles

 Copy Paste Styles copies all the styles from a selected layer and copies them to your clipboard, allowing you to paste those styles onto another layer.
 This action will apply all your appearance properties, including transparency, fill, border, shadow, and blur.

-Shadow and inner shadow can be cast on shape layers.
+Shadows and inner shadows can be cast on shape layers.
 Shadows are rendered outside and behind a layer, while inner shadows render inside and in front of a layer.
 Multiple shadows can be applied to a shape layer.
 Control the X and Y position, Blur, Color, and Opacity.
 The shadow will render no matter the Zoom %.